pyenchant/pyenchant/website/content/tutorial.rst

 There are several top-level functions in the enchant module which can be used to deal with dictionaries:

-    * dict_exists: Check whether a Dict is available for a given language
+    * :py:func:`~enchant.dict_exists`: Check whether a Dict is available for a given language
-    * request_dict: Construct and return a new Dict object
+    * :py:func:`~enchant.request_dict`: Construct and return a new Dict object
-    * list_languages: List the languages for which Dicts are available
+    * :py:func:`~enchant.list_languages`: List the languages for which Dicts are available

 ::